Davenport, California: Ecology

 Climate change and other environmental degradation continues to affect the ecosystems of Davenport and other coastal California habitat.
 Animals found in the foothills, forests, and grasslands of the region include the Mountain Lion (Puma concolor), Pacific Chorus Frog (Pseudacris regilla), and the Anise Swallowtail (Papilio zelicaon) butterfly.

 An extensive list of organisms can be found on the Davenport iNaturalist page.

 Demographics

+Davenport first appeared as a census-designated place in the 2010 United States census.